Bipl0ve-Singh/WebPlay-An-Offline-Music-Player/README.md

 WebPlay is designed to offer a hassle-free, immersive music experience without the constraints of online streaming.
 It's perfect for those who want a personal touch to their music collection and prefer not to rely on an internet connection.

+## Recent Updates

+### v1.0.5 (August 22, 2024)
+- **New multimedia support**: You can now play video and audio files directly within the application.
+Supported formats include MP4, WEBM, MP3, OGG, ACC, M4A and WAV.

+For a complete list of changes, visit the [Releases](https://github.com/Bipl0ve-Singh/WebPlay-An-Offline-Music-Player/releases/) page.

 ## 📢 For More Information

 For more information and updates, visit my [Repository](https://github.com/Bipl0ve-Singh/WebPlay-An-Offline-Music-Player) or follow me on [GitHub](https://github.com/Bipl0ve-Singh).